Alba3k/Alba3k/README.md

 - `chain-events-viewer`: Displays smart contract events in real time using WebSocket listeners
 - `trade-journal`: Personal trade journal app with tagging, notes, and performance tracking

+## 🔍 Status Legend

+- 🟢 Active — actively developed or in use
+- 🧪 Prototype — functional but experimental
+- 📌 Idea — planned or conceptual
+- ✅ Completed — stable and production-ready

 ---

 ## 🛠️ Tools I Love